unbender/firestick-loader/README.md

     * During a Factory Reset, You Will Be Brought To The Amazon HOME Menu Briefly, Then FireStopper Will Load

+    * Running The Disable Amazon Bloat Script After Factory Reset Will Also Stop Amazon HOME Menu From Loading Completely

 - Amazon Settings Menu Available (Parental Controls, Help, and My Account DISABLED)

 - Hold HOME Button Function To Sleep Available